Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 A remote hiring scorecard that keeps evidence ahead of instinct

-Use one shared decision frame for outcomes, communication, work evidence, schedule, motivation, and risk.
+Use one shared decision frame for outcomes, communication, work evidence, working hours, role interest, and risk.

 Premium hiring scorecards arranged on a brushed silver decision desk